geplabs-github/EDUBoard/README.md

 # EDUBoard
- Documentation, tutorials and examples for EDUBoard from GEP Labs
+ Documentation, tutorials and examples for EDUBoard from GEP Labs.